Dr-LingXiao/RKD/README.md

 # Boosting Fine-grained Fashion Retrieval with Relational Knowledge Distillation
-This work has been accepted by CVFAD workshop of CVPR 2024
+This work has been accepted by CVFAD workshop of CVPR 2024.
+It will be online very soon!